 François Cutbert Noël

-Narcisse, as he was called, was born 21 August 1825 in Trois Rivières.
+Narcisse, as he was called, was born 21 August 1825 in Trois Rivières; the fifth child of Charles and Theotiste.
 He had some education, evidenced by his signature on his childrens' baptismal acts.1

 Weddings and Babies and Road Trips

-Narcisse's older brothers were married in Lacolle, which is where the search for Narcisse's marriage record began.
+Because three of Narcisse's brothers were married in Lacolle, it seemed sensible to search for Narcisse's marriage record in the same place.

-The first thing that we find in Lacolle's records is an entry for the baptism of one Charles Narcisse, "Ill." (abbreviation for "Illegitimate").
+The first thing that was found in Lacolle's records was an entry for the baptism of one Charles Narcisse, "Ill." (abbreviation for "Illegitimate").
 This event occurs on 24 June 1845, the day after the child was born.
 The godparents are listed as Charles Noel and Isabelle Lecouin.
 The parents are referred to only as "parents incommons"; no names listed.
 The entry also refers the researcher to "page 18".
 Upon finding page 18, we find listed the marriage of Charles Narcisse's parents on 4 November 1845.
-They are none other than Narcisse Noel and Marie Julie Carpentier--sister of Joseph's wife Elisabeth and daughter of Isabelle Lecouin .
+They are none other than Narcisse Noel and Marie Julie Carpentier--sister of Joseph's wife Elisabeth and daughter of Isabelle Aucouin .
 And in the marriage record there is a notation cross referencing back to the baptismal record of Charles Narcisse.1

-So, from these records we deduce that Narcisse Noel and Marie Julie Carpentier had an illegitimate son and waited 5 months to get married.
+So, from these records, one would reasonably deduce that Narcisse Noel and Marie Julie Carpentier had an illegitimate son and waited 5 months to get married.
 But why?
 Did Narcisse have cold feet, run away, and have to be dragged kicking and screaming to the alter?
 Did he doubt the baby was his?
 Were one or both sets of parents against the union?
 The latter would be a bit unusual, since there already existed a bond between the families with the marriage of Joseph and Elisabeth.

 I do not know why Narcisse and Julie went to New York to get married.
 An elopement?
 But why?
 Julie, who was born in 1823, was certainly old enough to give her own consent.
 I also have no idea why their child was listed as illegitimate in the Canadian records; St. Joseph de Corbeau seemed to be a Catholic church.
 Is that why they had another wedding ceremony in Lacolle?
 Lots of unanswered questions.....

-Narcisse and Julie settled in Lacolle and had, in addition to Charles Narcisse, the following children:
+In addition to Charles Narcisse, Narcisse and Julie had the following children:

 Auguste- Born about 1847 in Lacolle.3